 We sit in silence for a moment.

 A man and several small children pull a large cart, heavy with a heap of newly found bush meat.
 Flies dart around the cart.
 Even from a distance, the pungent smell invades the serenity of our surroundings.

-After an hour at her home, we head out to visit Loveness’ old school.
+After an hour at her home, we head out to visit Loveness’s old school.

 AFTER I RECEIVED THE BICYCLE, IT WAS EASIER TO CONCENTRATE.

-Of the BEEP bicycles distributed, 70% are provided to girl students.
+Of the bicycles distributed to students, 70% are provided to girls.
 World Bicycle Relief’s work supports the belief that when you invest in girls, the return is exponential.
 Educated women invest more money in their families and communities.
 Teenage pregnancies, family size and the number of people infected with diseases decrease in communities where girls’ education is prioritized.

 Loveness is saving money to attend Mumbaza School of Nursing.
 Fees are $300 per term, and she will need to complete nine terms to receive certification.

 ‘Why nursing?’
 I asked.
 “I always want to be helping people,” she tells us.